superfly/docs/flyctl/cmd/flyctl_ips_list.md

-Lists the IP addresses allocated to the application.
+Lists the IP addresses allocated to the application

 ## Usage
 ~~~